shirabiton/shirabiton/README.md

 ## 🌐 Overview
-These days I am doing an internship at a startup company,
+These days I am doing an internship at a startup company @ChipRepo1,

 I work there in languages ​​C# and Angular, with SQL Server database.